ignite/cli/contributing.md

 * Before you open an issue, do a web search, and check for [existing open and closed GitHub Issues](https://github.com/ignite-hq/cli/issues) to see if your question has already been asked and answered.
 If you find a relevant topic, you can comment on that issue.
 * To provide feedback or ask a question, create a [GitHub issue](https://github.com/ignite-hq/cli/issues/new/choose).
 Be sure to provide the relevant information, case study, or informative links as suggested by the Pull Request template.
 * We recommend using GitHub issues for issues and feedback.
-However, you can ask quick questions on the **#🛠️ build-chains** channel in the official [Starport Discord](https://discord.gg/starport).
+However, you can ask quick questions on the **#🛠️ build-chains** channel in the official [Ignite Discord](https://discord.gg/ignt).

 ## Opening pull requests